siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 	"type": "monitored",
 	"deviceID": "001",
 	"power": 341
   }' -k

 ```

 _Note: Here `-k` option is used to turn off curl's verification of the certificate._

-**View Siddhi Process Logs**
+*View Siddhi Process Logs*

-Since the output of `monitor-app` is logged, we can see the output by monitoring the associated pod's logs.
+Since the output of `monitor-app` is logged, you can see the output by monitoring the associated pod's logs.

 To find the `monitor-app` pod use the `kubectl get pods` command.
-This will list down all the deployed pods in the current namespace.
+This will list down all the deployed pods.

 ```
 $ kubectl get pods